-If there are an even number of settings, then the setting one increment later (closer to the target) from the midpoint is selected.
-For example, if the four available settings are "furthest," "further," "closer," or "closest," then the "closer" setting is selected.
+If there are an even number of settings, then the setting one increment further or earlier from the midpoint is selected.
+For example, if the four available settings are "furthest," "further," "closer," or "closest," then the "further" setting is selected.